alishehbaz/HackDartmouth2023/README.md

 - Plot-based
 - Scene-based
 - Theme-based
+- Modify the name after finishing the story (find & replace throughout the whole story)
+- Statistics (counts of characters' appearance time, first appearance, etc.)
+- Quick jump by clicking on the character's name

 Users will have more options in choosing the approach of outlining.
 This project can be updated to support more writing techniques in the future.